DannyMeister177/CEBD1160-MyProject/README.md

 attrition I attempted to determine which factors can help predict employee flight.
 I found it very challenging as the data is significantly imbalanced (only 16% of employees left) and also has quite a few features (49 columns once processed).
-The model produced was able to provide which factors are most likely to predict attrition but the performance was not up to the challenge but has potential if more sophisticated methods are used to treat the imbalance.
+The model produced was able to provide which factors are most likely to predict attrition but the performance was not up to the challenge.
+However, it has potential if more sophisticated methods are used to treat the imbalance.

 ### Introduction